 Poupětova 1, Prague, Czech Republic, +420 295 568 111

 Leica Gallery Prague

-Leica Gallery Prague, located in the heart of Prague’s bustling New Town, was established in 2002 and focuses exclusively on photography.
-Presenting six to seven exhibitions a year, the gallery strives to increase awareness of contemporary photography and is a regular participant in the Czech and Slovakian art fair Prague Photo alongside actively promoting local photography overseas.
-The gallery premises include an exhibition hall, café and a bookshop selling photography publications.
-In its ten-plus years, Leica has had the privilege of presenting seminal exhibitions by renowned artists including the late, influential German–Australian fashion photographer Helmut Newton and Brazilian documentary photographer and photojournalist Sebastião Salgado.
+Located in the heart of Prague’s bustling New Town, Leica Gallery Prague was established in 2002 and continues to exhibit a vast selection of photographic works.
+Presenting six to seven exhibitions a year, the gallery strives to increase awareness of contemporary photography and is a regular participant in the Czech and Slovakian art fair Prague Photo, while actively promoting local photography overseas.
+The gallery premises include an exhibition hall, café, and bookshop selling photography publications.
+Leica has exhibited the work of renowned artists such as Helmut Newton documentary photographer and photojournalist, Sebastião Salgado.

 Leica Gallery Prague, Ŝkolská 28, Prague, Czech Republic, +420 222 211 567